Yoga Breathing Routine by Baba Ramdev - Yoga Pranayama, Kapalbhati and Its Technics Explained

 What Is Yoga Breathing

-Yoga breathing is called Pranayama in India .
-It is, simply, controlled breathing or breathing done the yoga way.
+Yoga breathing or pranayama is, simply, controlled breathing or breathing done the yoga way.

-The yoga breathing techniques or routines outlined and explained here are as described and suggested by Swami Ramdev, India's most popular yog guru.
+The yoga breathing techniques or routines explained here are as described and suggested by Swami Ramdev, India's most popular yog guru.

 Yoga practitioners till about 2 decades back kept yoga techniques mystified in wraps and propagated the view that yoga should be done only under the vigil of a trained yoga guru.
 This attitude kept the benefits of yoga away from the common man who found it difficult to find a guru to either take individual lessons or practice it in a group due to a number of reasons.

 Swami Ramdev, India's most popular yog guru today, demystified yoga and brought it within the reach of the common man.
 To him goes the credit of starting free yoga camps all over the country with a view to make available to the public, a much tested and tried ancient health practice - YOGA.
-By broadcasting the entire proceedings live on television every morning, he managed to bring yoga into the daily life routine of millions of people.
-He simplified the techniques and outlined the procedure, the do's and don'ts and the rest, by a live, practical demonstration, himself.
+By broadcasting the entire proceedings live on television every morning, he managed to bring yoga into the daily lives of millions of people.
+He simplified the techniques and outlined the procedure, the do's and don'ts by a live, practical demonstration.

 Yoga is not a religion but a way of life.
 A way to physical, mental and spiritual upliftment and benefit.